PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Run each of the above modules
+   # Run each of the above modules using their 'name_in' tags

    pipeline.run_module('read')
    pipeline.run_module('angle1')
    pipeline.run_module('angle2')

+   # Note that you can also run all the added modules using this function:
+   # pipeline.run()

 The next step is to reduce the chop A frames with alpha Cen A behind the corognagraph.
 Here we crop the chop A and chop B images around the coronagraph position, subtract chop B from chop A to remove the sky background, and center the subtracted chop A frames::